-Luke Hansen, S.J., joined America as an associate editor in August 2012 after serving for two years as volunteer coordinator at Red Cloud Indian School on the Pine Ridge Indian Reservation in South Dakota.
-A native of Kaukauna, Wis., Luke graduated from Saint Joseph College (Ind.) and served for one year in the Jesuit Volunteer Corps in San Jose, Calif., as a legal advocate for mental health clients.
-He entered the Society of Jesus in 2005 and later earned a master’s degree in social philosophy from Loyola University Chicago.
-His thesis critiqued the use of indefinite detention in the “war on terror” from a Catholic perspective.
+Before joining the staff at America, Hansen served for two years as volunteer coordinator at Red Cloud Indian School on the Pine Ridge Indian Reservation in South Dakota.
+A native of Kaukauna, Wis., he graduated from Saint Joseph College (Ind.) and served for one year in the Jesuit Volunteer Corps in San Jose, Calif., as a legal advocate for mental health clients.
+Hansen entered the Society of Jesus in 2005 and later earned a master’s degree in social philosophy from Loyola University Chicago.
+His thesis presented a Catholic argument against the use of indefinite detention in the “war on terror.”